tidycozydev/tidycozydev/README.md

-Hi, I’m @tidycozydev a freelance developer with 10+ years of experience in my previous life.
+Hi, I’m tidycozy.dev, a freelance developer with 10+ years of experience in my previous life.

 I'm mostly a Java/backend developer and a self-taught DevOps (Jenkins + Kubernetes).